Aggie Stadium – UC Davis Aggies

 Aggie Stadium has simple, stream-lined seating for football games, each side a mirror image of the other.
 There are two bleacher sections on the sidelines.
 One side hosts the Aggie Band, the Aggie Pack, and the visiting fans.
 The other side consists of some general admission seats alongside the premium seats.

 All seating is accessible by going down to either your seat or a grassy area.
 Eventually the plan is to expand Aggie Stadium to 30,000 seats by filling in the grassy knolls and to add to upper deck seating.
-A rendering of what this may look like can be seen here.

 Personally, I love the look of the small, aesthetically pleasing stadium and wonder if they can really triple the size without having too many empty seats.
 Since there isn’t a grandstand to block your view, you can see the surrounding agriculture, as well as the UC Davis water tower.